robmcelhinney/mynewsite/README.md

 =

 Search YouTube for geographically tagged videos by location, topic, or channel.
-Videos are viewable in a map and exportabled to CSV.
+Videos are viewable in a map and exportabled to CSV.YT

 * https://mattw.io/youtube-geofind/location